libreccm/ccm/tools-ng/ecdc/README.txt

 (c)  If you don't already have a project.xml file in place, copy the file
      project.xml.complete, too, and rename it to project.xml Comment out those modules to don't need.
-Keep the included modules in sync with the bundles application file! (see later)
+Keep the included modules in sync with the bundles application file! (see later).
+     Specify name, version, release as you need, don't alter the other attributes (exp. ccmVersion and webapps)!

 (d)  Edit the file local.ccm.properties and replace the specified bundle name
-     by your working bundle
+     by your working bundle.
+Keep the list of modules in sync with project.xml!

-(e)  ant install-tomcat  will install a test environment (Tomcat 6) into
+(e)  ant install-tomcat
-     the runtime directory
+     will create a runtime directory and install Tomcat 6 for testing.

-(f)  ant configure will create the compile and deploy tasks
+(f)  ant configure
+     will create the compile and deploy tasks

-(g)  ant deploy will compile and deploy into your test environment (runtime)
+(g)  ant deploy
+     will compile and deploy into your test environment (runtime)

-(h)  ant load-bundle will load the database.
+(h)  ant load-bundle
+     will load the database.
 May take several minutes!

-(i)  ant start  will start tomcat
+(i)  ant start
+     will start tomcat

 (j)  Open your browser:
          http://localhost:8080/
          http://localhost:8080/ccm/content-center/

-(k)  ant create-war will create a war file of the deployed project for
+(k)  ant create-war
-     installation in any Tomcat 6 compliant servlet container.
+     will create a war file from the deployed project for installation in any Tomcat 6 compliant servlet container.

+(l)  ant package
+     will create a repository of binary modules which may serve as a base for distribution and user install & maintenance

 4. NOTES

 Configuration:
-	ccm-ldn-aplaws/bundles/* ("complete" bundle is default)
+	ccm-ldn-aplaws/bundles/* ("devel" bundle is default)
 	local.build.properties
 	local.runtime.properties
 	local.ccm.properties